 In general, they are all quite affordable.
 For example, with Bluehost you can start a WordPress site for as little as $2.75/month.
 This includes a domain name which is usually about $10/year (learn to pick the right domain name).

 Consequently, you can have your own self-hosted website starting at $40/year (including taxes).
 That is not only cheaper than WordPress.com but also comes with a lot more possibilities as you will see below.

 Be aware, that as your site grows, so will your hosting costs and it’s up to you to shoulder that.
 If your goal is to earn money with your site, when you get to that point, your website is likely already paying for itself.

 There are other optional expenses that come with a WordPress site such as premium themes and plugins.
 While WordPress offers a lot of free stuff in the theme and plugin directory, it still makes sense to spend money on certain features.

 In the end, your expenses depend a lot on what kind of site you want to build.
 Check our article on how much does a website cost? for more details.

 Website Setup and Management on WordPress.com vs WordPress.org

-Even though a hosted and self-hosted site are built on the same software, there are still vast differences in site setup, management and maintenance.
+Even though a hosted and a self-hosted site are built on the same software, there are still vast differences in site setup, management and maintenance.

 Everything else is done for you.
 Hosting is included and your site created automatically.
-No need to fiddle with an FTP server, hosting control panel or database or anything like that.
+No need to fiddle with an FTP server, hosting control panel, database or anything like that.
 You can jump right into customizing your site and creating content.
 The technical parts are taken care of for you.

 Creating a website with WordPress.org, on the other hand, is a little more complicated.
 Here are the steps: